-The implementation of the method is illustrated in Fig.8.
-As shown in Fig.8(b), the locations of the side-branches within a pullback can be easily visualized through Step-2.1.
-High contrast was achieved for side-branch regions, as shown in Fig.8(c).
-This was possible because the lumen intensity enhancement (see, section 2.1) enabled lumen regions of the side-branches to have higher intensity than its surrounding regions, especially when the side branches extended beyond the ranging depth (as in Fig.8(a)).
-The intensity thresholding in Step-2.2 was applied and a binary image containing only the side branches was constructed.
-From this binary image the frames containing the side-branches can be easily identified.
+a pullback can be easily visualized through step 2.1.
+High contrast was achieved for side-branch regions, as shown in Fig. 8(c).
+This was possible because the lumen intensity enhancement (see Sec.
+2.1) enabled lumen regions of the side-branches to have higher intensities than the surrounding regions, especially when the side branches extended beyond the ranging depth [as in Fig. 8(a)].
+The intensity thresholding in step 2.2 was applied and a binary image containing only the side branches was constructed.
+From this binary image, the frames containing the side-branches can be easily identified.

-The determination of the extent of the side-branch, within a frame, was achieved by identifying the corresponding peak (as in Fig.8(c)) and then averaging the values of the twenty sample points on either side of the peak.
+The determination of the extent of the side-branch, within a frame, was achieved by identifying the corresponding peak [as in Fig. 8(c)] and then averaging the values of the 20 sample points on either side of the peak.
 The A-lines within the selected peak region which had this average value was considered as the span of that particular side branch.
-It can be noticed that this was a rough estimate, as it depended upon the 'N' value used to generate the mean intensity map (e.g., Fig.8(b)) and also on accurate determination of the peak positions.
-However, the rough estimate of the side branch location was adequate for determining the low-contrast lumen regions of the side branch.
-From Fig.8(c) the width of the side-branches in Fig.8(a) were determined in terms of A-lines.
+It can be noticed that this was a rough estimate, as it depended upon the "N" value used to generate the mean intensity map [e.g., Fig. 8(b)] and also on the accurate determination of the peak positions.
+However, the rough estimate of the side-branch location was adequate for determining the low-contrast lumen regions of the side branch.
+From Fig. 8(c), the widths of the side-branches in Fig. 8(a) were determined in terms of A-lines.

-The implementation of Step-2.3 for Fig.8(a) is shown in Fig.8(d) and 8(e).
-The image gradient operation enhanced the lumen regions with strong boundaries while low-contrast regions appeared noisy (see, Fig.8(e)) and further illustrated in Fig.8(f).
-Before, Step-2.4 was applied the strong gradient locations of the catheter were masked out.
-Accurate knowledge of the catheter boundaries were not necessary as the lumen region of the selected side-branch was always away from the catheter.
-In the case of Fig.8(e) all the rows ≤ 100 were masked out.
+The implementation of step 2.3 for Fig. 8(a) is shown in Figs. 8(d) and 8(e).
+The image gradient operation enhanced the lumen regions with strong boundaries while the low-contrast regions appeared noisy [see Fig. 8(e)] and is further shown in Fig. 8(f).
+Before, step 2.4 was applied the strong gradient locations of the catheter were masked out.
+Accurate knowledge of the catheter boundaries was not necessary as the lumen region of the selected side-branch was always away from the catheter.
+In the case of Fig. 8(e), all the rows ≤ 100 were masked out.

-The binary image obtained for Fig.8(e), from Step-2.4, contained only lumen regions with strong boundaries (see, Fig.8(g)).
+The binary image obtained for Fig. 8(e), from step 2.4, contained only lumen regions with strong boundaries [see Fig. 8 (g)].
 This was achieved by applying a unique threshold value for every A-line in the gradient image.
-The threshold value,th, for a given A-line was defined as the sum of the mean (M) and twice the standard deviations(SD) (i.e., th = $M + 2 \times SD$) of the gradient profile.
-Any gradient value below the threshold was assumed to be noise and therefore suppressed.
-Subsequently a binary image containing only the strong lumen boundaries was generated.
-Sometimes, localized blood artefacts may appear in the binary image but due to their relatively smaller size were removed by morphological operations such as bwareaopen and imclose Matlab functions.
-Using Step-2.5 the span of the low-contrast lumen regions were determined from he binary image.
+The threshold value, "th," for a given A-line was defined as the sum of the mean (M) and twice the SD (i.e., $h = M + 2 \times SD$) of the gradient profile.
+Any gradient value below the threshold was assumed to be noise and was suppressed.
+Subsequently, a binary image containing only the strong lumen boundaries was generated.
+Sometimes, localized blood artifacts would appear in the binary image, but due to their relatively smaller size they were removed by morphological operations such as bwareaopen and imclose MATLAB[®] functions.
+Using step 2.5, the span of the lowcontrast lumen regions were determined from the binary image.